 - silvery-white patches on the skin

-Different types of psoriasis produce different symptoms, and the symptoms may change or get worse over time.
+Different types of psoriasis produce different symptoms, and these may change or get worse over time.

-Psoriasis displays a tell-tale pattern of yellowing nails that develop progressively deeper pits.
-The nails might start out looking a little dry, then develop ridges that ultimately form deep pits or even holes.
+At the outset, the nails might look a little dry, then develop ridges that end up forming deep pits or even holes.

 Fungal infections tend to change the shape and appearance of the nails but rarely cause the nails to fall off.